Silestone Worktops Price Guide: m² Costs, Colour Options & Value Insights

 What is more expensive?
 Silestone or Granite.

-Granite is priced based on scarcity, location, and transportation costs.
+Unlike Silestone prices, granite price is based on scarcity, location, and transportation costs.
 These can vary according to the country, location, and availability of the granite.
 Similarly, the product’s final price will influence the brand, colours, models, and granite origin (imported or from the country).

 Conclusion

 As mentioned, whether you buy granite or Silestone, great performance and stunning looks are guaranteed.
 However, the current trend in the United Kingdom regarding the installation of worktops is led by Silestone over granite.
-This is probably due to the variety of options available in colours, shades, finishing textures, and its magnificent features.
+This is probably due to the variety of options available in colours, shades, finishing textures, as well as the attractive Silestone price.
+Comparing the Silestone cost of different options will enable you to pick a material that fulfills your needs precisely without blowing your budget.

 But please don’t forget that you should look at other materials and brands because you may like them better.